 Finland is the big surprise of the Nordic countries, a natural wonderland with more trees than people and more islands than any other nation in the world.
-With endless miles of wilderness and 188,000 lakes on their doorstep, the Finns are uniquely in tune with their surroundings.
-Even committed urbanites retreat to wooden cottages in the country during the brief, warm summers to swim and fish in the lakes and gather wild berries and mushrooms in the woods, before unwinding with a sauna and a glass of kossu (Finnish vodka).
+With miles of empty wilderness, the Finns are uniquely in tune with their natural surroundings.
+This is a nation where people can flip from office work to foraging for wild mushrooms in a heartbeat.

-Around 10% of Finland is covered by water and 69% of the country is covered by forests, providing a natural adventure playground for trekkers, mountain-bikers, cross-country skiers, fishermen and watersports enthusiasts.
-Around 8,000 sq km (3,088 sq miles) are protected by Finland's 35 national parks, providing fantastic opportunities to spot birds, reindeer, elks and bears.
+Vast areas are protected by Finland's 35 national parks, providing fantastic opportunities to spot birds, reindeer, elks and bears.
+Around 10% of Finland is covered by water and 69% of the country is covered by forests, providing a natural adventure playground for trekkers, mountain-bikers, cross-country skiers, dog-sledders, fishermen and watersports enthusiasts.
+No wonder sisu (meaning “hardiness”) is seen as integral to the Finnish character.

 The cosmopolitan south, with its bustling cities and sleek, modern design sensibilities (this is, after all, the home of Alvar Aalto and the Marimekko) seems a long way from rugged Lapland, where the Sámi people have been herding reindeer for millennia.
 For tourism purposes, Lapland is also the home of Father Christmas, ensuring a busy Christmas season at the Santa theme parks near Rovaniemi.